 I went to the mecca of Bavarian traditional fashion, Munich’s Angermaier clothing store to learn how the old, stuffy, conservative dirndl morphed into popular fashion (yes – there are even dirndl fashion shows and dirndl designers).
 Somehow Angermaier has done the impossible; they have found a way to fuse hip and traditional into one garment.

-Nina, the daughter of the Angermaier founder, said that they were one of the first shops to offer a traditional outfit set for a couple at an affordable price (currently 139 Euro for women and 199 Euro for men), which began to grow the market.
-Then they started to design them a bit edgier, more colorful, and sexier, and soon they became the ‘outfit’ of Oktoberfest and beyond.
-Angermaier still produces outfits for all ages and tastes with stores in Munich, Berlin, Stutgart, and Nuremberg.
+Nina, the daughter of the Angermaier founder, said that they were one of the first dirndl shops to offer a traditional outfit set for a couple at an affordable price (currently 139 Euro for women and 199 Euro for men), which began to grow the market.
+Then they started to design them a bit edgier, more colorful, and sexier, and soon they became the Oktoberfest women’s outfit.
+Angermaier still produces Oktoberfest authentic outfits for all ages and tastes with stores in Munich, Berlin, Stuttgart, and Nuremberg.
 Plus they have a healthy online presence for online ordering and shipping.

 The origin of the dirndl was in the countryside, it was a rural outfit that signified the region you were from my colors and patterns.
 It has now moved into German urban life with the colors and traditions disappearing, and the skirts becoming a little shorter.
 “However, it’s still an unwritten rule that the skirt goes over the knee,” cautioned Nina.

-Try on a Dirndl For Your Oktoberfest Outfit
+Try on a Dirndl For Your Oktoberfest Outfits

 An Angermaier sales associate went through the racks and racks of dresses and tops holding colors up to me and pulling out designs as if she were on a mission.
 For a moment I felt a little like I was in the German version of the Pretty Woman shopping scene with people scurrying about me bringing me things to try on!